nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The architecture diagram as shown in Figure 1.1 shows us the high level design of Fitness Duke.

+The program will first make use of the Achievements Hard Drive, User Career Hard Drive and User Plans Hard Drive to populate its internal memory.

 **Main Components**

 The architecture comprises five main components.